dkauf42/bayota/README.md

 # 🚮️ How do I uninstall?

---- To remove build files created by "python setup.py install":
+--- To remove build files created by "`python setup.py install`":

 ```python setup.py clean```